keiran-rowell/keiran-rowell.github.io/_posts/2026-12-12-HF-in-rust-julia-python.md

 Julia embed the HTML for a Pluto notebook with sliders.
 Then link to a JuliaHub with they want to modify the source code

 Julia is designed to hit sweet-spot of easy to write and performance for scientific code, so muich so that there's now a full production quality [Quantum Chemistry package written in Julia](https://doi.org/10.1021/acs.jctc.0c00337).

+The sliders will be of R (maybe 0.25-1.5 A), so you can see the off-diagonal elements of S change, and the basis sets chosen from a dropdown.
+Then hit 'run' and watch the SCF cycles converge.

+Have all 2x2 S matrix elements displayed.
+Plot the SCF cycles

 ---